Images protected by Greenhouse School Websites

 How are parents involved?

-Gorsefield also work closely with a wide range of specialist services:
+Gorsefield also work closely with a wide range of specialist services

 SEND Support and Signposting

-EQUALS Formal Curriculum
+Rising Stars Formal Curriculum

 Formal Curriculum Long Term Plan